 Not only can this relieve your symptoms, but it can also help you to determine the source of your pelvic pain.
 If you are experiencing round ligament pain, laying on the painful side can help relieve it.

 If you lie down but you experience sharp pubic pain when rolling over, you may be able to identify that you are suffering from SPD.
 If you are experiencing pelvic pressure, lying down should help relieve it.

 Keep In Mind

 3. Sleep With a Pregnancy Pillow.

 A pregnancy pillow can help relieve pressure on your pelvis by propping up your knees and keeping your hips parallel.
-When you sleep on your side and your knees are together, your top leg is actually dragging your hip down and can cause hip and pelvic discomfort.
+When you sleep on your side and your knees are together, your top leg is dragging your hip down and can cause hip and pelvic discomfort.

 4. Consider Chiropractic Care.

 Chiropractic care is safe during pregnancy, and while all chiropractors do receive training in prenatal chiropractic care, some elect to go through additional specialized training (source).
-To make sure you’re choosing a chiropractor who can help diagnose and treat your pelvic pain, speak with them about your specific ailments prior to any adjustments, ask about their credentials, or even ask your OB/GYN if they have a specific chiropractor they recommend to their patients.
+To make sure you’re choosing a chiropractor who can help diagnose and treat your pelvic pain, speak with them about your specific ailments before any adjustments, ask about their credentials, or even ask your OB/GYN if they have a specific chiropractor they recommend to their patients.

 5. Get a Pregnancy Massage.

 Massage can help with pelvic pain that originates due to muscle strain.
 Opt for a massage therapist who specializes in pregnancy massage.

-Some have special tables to accommodate a large belly, while others simply use non-traditional positions to perform the massage.
+Some have special tables to accommodate a large belly, while others use non-traditional positions to perform the massage.